The following information is about Growing Pudina In Pots.

-Most varieties of mint plants are invasive tendency.
-All the mint plants grow vigorously, and you should take necessary steps to keep the plant under control.
+Most varieties of mint plants are invasive tendencies.
+All the mint plants grow vigorously, and you should take the necessary steps to keep the plant under control.

 Types of Mint for the Garden Listed below are some of the most commonly grown varieties of mint in the container gardens:

 - Spearmint: Spearmint looks like peppermint, spearmint plants produce bright green colored pointed leaves and produces lavender flower spikes that grow up to 4 inches.
-Spearmint will give good yields when grown in ideal growing temperature.
-These mint leaves can be harvested once they reach height and width of 12 to 24 inches.
+Spearmint will give good yields when grown at an ideal growing temperature.
+These mint leaves can be harvested once they reach a height and width of 12 to 24 inches.
 This is the best variety of mint that grows well in containers.

-- Apple mint (Woolly mint): Apple mint plants have wooly stems with highly fragmented leaves with long spikes that produce white or pink colored flowers.
+- Apple mint (Woolly mint): Apple mint plants have woody stems with highly fragmented leaves with long spikes that produce white or pink-colored flowers.
 These plants bolt in the late winter and early fall seasons.
 These plants grow well in containers.

-- Pennyroyal Ginger mint: Ginger mint is a cross bread between the corn mint and spearmint.
+- Pennyroyal Ginger mint: Ginger mint is a cross bread between corn mint and spearmint.
 And these mint leaves smell like spearmint leaves, these mint leaves are also called slender mint or scotch mint.
-These mint plants produce multicolored leaves with yellow colored stripes.
+These mint plants produce multicolored leaves with yellow-colored stripes.
 Often called, variegated ginger, mint plants have beautiful bright yellow stripes on the leaves.
 Let’s learn more about growing ginger mint plants.
-Ginger mint, similar to common mint, and is easy to grow and have very short harvesting period.
+Ginger mint, similar to common mint, and is easy to grow and has a very short harvesting period.

-- Red mint: This is a hybrid variety grown from the corn mint (Mentha arvensis), watermint (Mentha aquatica), and spearmint (Mentha spicata).
+- Red mint: This is a hybrid variety grown from corn mint (Mentha arvensis), watermint (Mentha aquatica), and spearmint (Mentha spicata).
 These mint plants produce lovely green/red leaves with red stems.
-This mint plants are suitable for container gardening and grows in full sun to partial shade.
+These mint plants are suitable for container gardening and grow in full sun to partial shade.
 Red mint leaves have a sweet menthol flavor and spring and fall are the ideal seasons for growing red mint.

 - Lavender mint: Lavender mint leaves are like peppermint leaves, it has red stems and with flower spikes which produces lavender colored flowers.
-Lavender Mints are the best aromatic mint plants, that are used for both the culinary and medicinal purposes.
-These mint plants need well drained soil and full sun to thrive.
+Lavender Mints are the best aromatic mint plants, that are used for both culinary and medicinal purposes.
+These mint plants need well-drained soil and full sun to thrive.
 Lavender mint is suitable it grows in containers and grows well in all seasons.

-- Catmint: This mint variety plants produces lavender colored flowers and have gray green colored foliage.
+- Catmint: This mint variety plant produces lavender-colored flowers and has gray green-colored foliage.
 And it grows well in containers with well-drained soil and full sun.
 Summer and fall are the ideal seasons for growing catmint.

 - Grapefruit mint: Grapefruit mint is suitable to grow in USDA zones 6-11 and thrives in full sun or partial shade.
-The plant produces slightly furry, deep green leaves with a mild citrus mint smell and the plant can grow up to 12 to 14 inches tall and 18 inches wide.
-Spring and fall are the ideal season to grow grapefruit in containers.
+The plant produces slightly furry, deep green leaves with a mild citrus mint smell, and the plant can grow up to 12 to 14 inches tall and 18 inches wide.
+Spring and fall are the ideal seasons to grow grapefruit in containers.

 - Basil Mint: Basil mint plants produce narrow-toothed leaves in bright green color with a red tinge.
-And produces purple colored blooms during summer season.
-These mint leaves have an amazing aroma with spicy mint fragrance.
+And produces purple-colored blooms during the summer season.
+These mint leaves have an amazing aroma with a spicy mint fragrance.
 Basil mint is suitable to grow in containers/pots.
 Fall and spring are the ideal seasons to grow basil mint.

 - Sweet Mint: Sweet mint leaves are in dark green with slightly toothed edges.
 These mints grow well in containers and thrive in partial sun and need well-drained soil.
 Spring is the ideal season to grow sweet mint.